nithinhm/vtu-marks-scraper-analyzer/README.md

 # VTU Marks Scraper App 2023

-This repository contains an automated tool to collect marks data of students branchwise from the VTU (Visvesvaraya Technological University) website.
+This repository contains an automated tool to collect marks data of students (branch-wise) from the VTU (Visvesvaraya Technological University) website.
 It provides both the source code and a pre-compiled executable for convenience.

 ## Features